daisynyj/DataIntensive/project0.md

 HPCC
 HPCC (High Performance Computing Cluster) is a massive parallel-processing computing platform that solves Big Data problems.
 It is open data model.
-Unlike Hadoop, the data model is defined by the user, and it°Øs not constrained by the limitations of a strict key-value paradigm.
+Unlike Hadoop, the data model is defined by the user, and it‚Äôs not constrained by the limitations of a strict key-value paradigm.
 The solutions to complex data problems can be expressed easily and directly in terms of high level ECL primitives.
 It realize truly parallelism.
 Nodes of a datagraph can be processed in parallel as data seamlessly flows through them.
 HPCC effectively results in higher and predictable performance.
 The HPCC optimizer ensures that submitted ECL code is executed at the maximum possible speed for the underlying hardware.